nivasan1/math-notes/distributed_systems.md

             - i.e use the set as a sub-type, instantiate an element of the sub-type
                 - Explanation - `sub-type` is an inductively defined type, of a witness, and a proof
 - Interesting that given set $ U =\{x : \mathbb{R} | \forall a \in A, a \leq x\}$, the term $(x \in U) a := a \in U \rightarrow a \leq x$
+    - Assume that $A \subseteq \mathbb{R}$ and $U \subseteq \mathbb{R}$
+- How to use split?
+    - Break inductive definition into multiple constructors?
+-
+# INDUCTIVE TYPES + INDUCTION IN LEAN
+ - Recap - Lean uses a formulation of _dependent types_
+    - There are several type hierarchies denoted, $Type \space i$, where $i = 0$ implies that the Type is a proposition.
+        - There are two mechanisms of composition of types, the first $\Pi \alpha : Type_i, \beta$ this permits for the construction of functions between types
+            - Notice, it is possible that $\beta : \Pi x : \alpha, Type_i$, in this case, the above function represents a dependent type
+ - Every type
+# STRUCTURES + CLASSES (TYPE CLASSES)
+## Type Classes
+- Originated in haskell -> associate operations on a class?
+    - Receivers + methods?
+Interfaces?
+- Characterizes a _family_ of types
+    - Individuals types are _instances_
+- Components
+    1. Family of inductive types
+    2. Declare instances of type-class
+    3. Mark implicit arguments w/ `[]` to indicate elaborator should identify implicit type-classes
+- Type classes similar to interfaces, use cases similar to generic functions over interface
 ## Order Relations in Lean
 ### CROSS CHAIN DEX AGGREGATOR
 - Scheduler (encoding arbitrary logic into scheduler)